-1.2.1 I OOIS Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
+1.2.1 Tools Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allan keys, and drills.
 A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
 A razor knife for nylon tubing.
-A differential housing spreader for setting bearing pre-load. ☐ A torque wrench (See vehicle service manual for required torque range) A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for pre-load shimming.
-(See Section 3 Approximate Backlash Shimming) ☐ A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation. ☐ Needle-nosed pliers. ☐ An automotive bearing puller (2 jawed) or a differential carrier bearing puller.
+A suitable adjuster nut wrench to set backlash and preload for your model of axle assembly.
+A torque wrench (See vehicle service manual for required torque range) A lubricant drain reservoir. ☐ A 11.2mm [7/16"] drill and 1⁄4"NPT tap for bulkhead fitting installation. ☐ Needle-nosed pliers.
+An automotive bearing puller (2 jawed) or a differential carrier bearing puller.
 A bearing press or arbor press.
-1.2.2 Supplies ☐ Thread lubricant/sealant compound (e.g., LOCTITE #567) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ A gasket sealant or replacement gasket for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
-Teflon paste. ☐ A selection of differential bearing shims to set-up pre-load and backlash. (see Section 3 Approximate Backlash Shimming)
+1.2.2 Supplies ☐ Thread lubricant/sealant compound (e.g., LOCTITE #567) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ A gasket sealant or replacement gasket for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks. ☐ Teflon paste.

-2.1 Vehicle Support Safely secure the vehicle on a hoist.
+2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
 We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
 Once supported in the air, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain ☐ Clean around the differential cover seal to prevent dirt from entering the differential.
-Position a fluid drain reservoir under the differential and loosen all differential cover retaining bolts.
-Gently pry the cover away from the differential housing to completely drain all differential fluid.
-Once drained, remove differential cover.
+2.2 Differential Fluid Drain Clean around the differential cover seal to prevent dirt from entering the differential. ☐ Position a fluid drain reservoir under the differential.
+If a drain plug exists, remove it and completely drain all differential oil from the housing.
+If no drain plug exists then the oil can be drained by loosening the cover bolts and gently prying the cover away at the bottom until oil runs out.
+HINT: If no drain plug exists then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes. ☐ Once drained, remove the differential cover plate.
 HINT: This is a good time to check for metal particles in your oil and in the bottom of the housing which may indicate a worn bearing or differential component.
-2.3 Removing the Axles
+2.3 Pamoving the Ayles